 Protein gives your body energy and supports virtually every function in your body.
 Skimping on protein often means eating a lot of junk food, leading to belly fat.
 If you're ready to say goodbye to the flab around your middle, eat more protein.
 You need to be sure you're getting it from healthy sources though.
 Choose lean beef, chicken breast, fish, beans, nuts, eggs and low-fat dairy foods.
 Be sure to add protein to every meal to help you regulate your metabolism and to fuel your workouts.

 Carbs Aren't the Enemy

 You might think that carbs are a bad word when it comes to losing belly fat, but that's simply not true.
 Your body needs carbs for fuel, but you have to choose the right ones.
+Carbs will give you the energy you need to work out and blast that belly fat for good.
 You want complex carbs from foods like vegetables and whole grains.
 You want to stay away from foods that contain simple carbs like cookies, white bread, and white rice.
 Choosing the right carbs also means boosting your fiber intake, which you already know is important for fat loss.

 Fat is Good in Moderation**

 Fat is the dreaded word here, but there is a place for it in your diet.
 No, you don't want to hit the drive-thru every day, but there are healthy fats that offer up plenty of benefits when you're trying to slim down.
 Healthy fats include omega-3 fatty acids, monounsaturated fats, and polyunsaturated fats.
 These can be found in tasty foods like avocados, salmon, nuts and olive oil.